Life Insurance with Down’s Syndrome.

 Why do life insurance companies care if I have been diagnosed with an intellectual disability?

 There are several reasons why a life insurance company is going to “care” if an individual has been diagnosed with an intellectual disability.
-The first reason is because there does seem to be a correlation between a shorter lifespan and the degree of disability one has.
-Which is definitely something that is going to make a life insurance company nervous.
+The first reason is that there seems to be a correlation between a shorter lifespan and the degree of disability one has, which is definitely going to make a life insurance company nervous.

 The second reason…